-The course is set in a rare area of heathland which combines beautifully with some ancient woodlands, backing on to the famed Hoghton Tower where the “Sirloin” was created when King James I of England knighted the loin of beef.
-The course is lucky to be based mainly on sand, with excellent drainage, and fabulous greens.
-The course is challenging and of a Championship standard but does benefit from 5 different tee options to cater for all abilities.
+Our course is a 12 time Open Qualifying venue which is set in a rare area of heathland.
+This combines beautifully with some ancient woodlands.
+Backing on to the famed Hoghton Tower where the “Sirloin” was created when King James I of England knighted the loin of beef.
+The course is lucky to be based mainly on sand, with excellent drainage even in the wettest conditions with fabulous greens and beautifully defined aprons.
+Providing a real heathland challenge and of a Championship standard.
+Higher handicappers can also benefit from 5 different tee options to cater for all abilities.

 Originally designed by George Lowe Snr and later extended by Sandy Herd.
 The layout offers the golfer a unique challenge whilst offering a wonderful variety of holes across different elevations.
 Following the building of the new bridge in 2014, the 5th and 11th holes were swapped.
 Par for the outward 9 nine is now 38.
 It has 3 par 5’s giving the golfer the chance to post a score including the famous 7th hole “Mill” with its split-level fairway (watch a video on how to play the Mill).
 Our back nine however has 3 par 3’s and 6 par 4’s.
 This indeed presents the golfer with very little room for error, including the tough 13th “Lodge” which can play over 450 yards and the dramatic par 3 12th hole “Owlets” played across a valley.